Activities | Camp

 Downieville , Sierra Buttes, Lakes Basin, Gold Lake

-Most National Parks, State Parks & Wilderness Areas require a backcountry permit registration previous to getting on the trails if your planning for an over night visit.
-The purpose of this is to locate backpackers of an emergency (wildfires or storm dangers).
+Most National Parks, State Parks & Wilderness Areas require a backcountry permit registration previous to getting on the trails - if you are planning for an over night visit, or any through hike.
+The purpose of this is to KEEP TABS on your whereabouts (as much as possible).
+Authorities can locate backpackers/hikers of an emergency (wildfires or storm dangers).
 Free permits can be obtained free at most visitor centers or ranger stations.
 Many parks have trail head parking spots with self-registration.

 Access roads to the Wilderness trailheads are sometimes dirt & may be ungraded, very long & very remote.
 Pick your trailhead depended on the road conditions, grading & snowfall amounts.
 Call a field ranger for more up-to-date info.
 And know your cars limitations.
 Mud or creek crossings are quite common.
 Plus the Waterproof maps by Tom Harrison are the best choices for backpacking.